-- 1. Management will decide when to start or close any game. - 2.
+- 1. Only one person may play a hand. - 2.
+No one is allowed to play another player's chips. - 3.
+Management will decide when to start or close any game. - 4.
 Collections (seat rental fees) are paid in advance.
 In all time-collection games, the dealer is required to pick up the collection from each player before dealing.
 A player not wishing to pay collection may play one courtesy hand in stud, and may play until the blind in button games, provided no one is waiting for the game.
 If there is more than one person on the list for that game when the collection becomes due, everyone must pay collection.
-A new player is not required to pay if there is either no list or only one person waiting. - 3.
+A new player is not required to pay if there is either no list or only one person waiting. - 5.
 Cash is not allowed on the table.
 All cash should be changed into chips in order to play.
 If a player seems unaware of this rule and tries to play unnoticed cash that was on the table during a pot, the dealer may let the cash play if no one in the pot objects, then have all the cash changed into chips after the hand.
 Any chips from another cardroom are not permitted on the table, do not play in the game, and when found will be treated similarly to unnoticed cash.
-[See Section 16 "Explanations," discussion #5, for more information on this rule.]
+[See Section 16 - "Explanations," discussion #5, for more information on this rule.]